ryantd42/NY-Legislative-Git/2023/S7567A-2023/bill.md

   ___________

- Introduced by Sen. SEPULVEDA -- read twice and ordered printed, and when printed to be committed to the Committee on Rules
+ Introduced by Sen. SEPULVEDA -- read twice and ordered printed, and when printed  to  be  committed to the Committee on Rules -- recommitted to the Committee on Civil Service and Pensions in accordance with  Senate Rule  6,  sec.
+8  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the retirement and social security law, in  relation  to death benefits for the beneficiaries of certain members of the retire- ment system

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 The retirement and social security law is amended by adding a new section 63-j to read as follows:
   § 63-J. DEATH BENEFITS FOR STATE-PAID JUDGES AND JUSTICES.
 A. AS  USED IN  THIS  SECTION,  THE  TERM "JUDGE OR JUSTICE" SHALL MEAN A STATE-PAID JUDGE OR JUSTICE OF THE UNIFIED COURT SYSTEM INCLUDING A  RETIRED  JUDGE OF  THE  COURT OF APPEALS OR RETIRED JUSTICE OF THE SUPREME COURT WHO IS SERVING AS A JUSTICE OF THE SUPREME COURT PURSUANT TO  CERTIFICATION  BY THE  ADMINISTRATIVE  BOARD  OF THE COURTS IN ACCORDANCE WITH SECTION ONE HUNDRED FOURTEEN OR ONE HUNDRED FIFTEEN OF THE JUDICIARY LAW, OR A HOUS- ING JUDGE OF THE CIVIL COURT OF THE CITY OF NEW YORK.
   B. NOTWITHSTANDING ANY PROVISION OF LAW TO THE CONTRARY, WHERE A JUDGE OR JUSTICE WOULD HAVE BEEN ENTITLED TO A SERVICE RETIREMENT  BENEFIT  AT THE  TIME  OF  HIS  OR HER DEATH AND WHERE HIS OR HER DEATH OCCURS ON OR AFTER THE EFFECTIVE DATE OF THIS SECTION, THE BENEFICIARY  OR  BENEFICI- ARIES MAY ELECT TO RECEIVE, IN A LUMP SUM, AN AMOUNT PAYABLE WHICH SHALL BE EQUAL TO THE PENSION RESERVE THAT WOULD HAVE BEEN ESTABLISHED HAD THE MEMBER  RETIRED  ON  THE  DATE  OF HIS OR HER DEATH, OR THE VALUE OF THE DEATH  BENEFIT  AND  THE  RESERVE-FOR-INCREASED-TAKE-HOME-PAY,  IF  ANY, WHICHEVER IS GREATER.
   § 2.
 The retirement and social security law is amended by adding a new section 508-d to read as follows:

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD10201-05-4
+ S. 7567--A  2

   §  508-D.  DEATH  BENEFITS  FOR STATE-PAID JUDGES AND JUSTICES.
-A.  AS USED  IN  THIS  SECTION, THE TERM "JUDGE OR JUSTICE" SHALL MEAN A STATE- PAID JUDGE OR JUSTICE OF THE UNIFIED COURT SYSTEM  INCLUDING  A  RETIRED

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10201-04-3
- S. 7567  2

- JUDGE  OF  THE  COURT OF APPEALS OR RETIRED JUSTICE OF THE SUPREME COURT WHO IS SERVING AS A JUSTICE OF THE SUPREME  COURT  PURSUANT  TO  CERTIF- ICATION  BY  THE  ADMINISTRATIVE  BOARD OF THE COURTS IN ACCORDANCE WITH SECTION  ONE  HUNDRED  FOURTEEN  OR ONE HUNDRED FIFTEEN OF THE JUDICIARY LAW, OR A HOUSING JUDGE OF THE CIVIL COURT OF THE CITY OF NEW YORK.
+A.  AS USED IN THIS SECTION, THE TERM "JUDGE OR JUSTICE" SHALL  MEAN  A  STATE- PAID  JUDGE  OR  JUSTICE OF THE UNIFIED COURT SYSTEM INCLUDING A RETIRED JUDGE OF THE COURT OF APPEALS OR RETIRED JUSTICE OF  THE  SUPREME  COURT WHO  IS  SERVING  AS  A JUSTICE OF THE SUPREME COURT PURSUANT TO CERTIF- ICATION BY THE ADMINISTRATIVE BOARD OF THE  COURTS  IN  ACCORDANCE  WITH SECTION  ONE  HUNDRED  FOURTEEN  OR ONE HUNDRED FIFTEEN OF THE JUDICIARY LAW, OR A HOUSING JUDGE OF THE CIVIL COURT OF THE CITY OF NEW YORK.
   B. NOTWITHSTANDING ANY PROVISION OF LAW TO THE CONTRARY, WHERE A JUDGE